 Learn How to Hypnotize Someone in Five Seconds

 I've wrestled about writing this article.
-I didn't feel right giving out this information to the public, but when I saw videos on other sites that tell people how to do this simple, yet very powerful suggestive tool, I decided to teach the public how to place a subject into trance by hypnotic induction.
+I didn't feel right giving out this information to the public, but when I saw videos on other sites that tell people how to do this simple, yet very powerful suggestive hypnotic method, I decided to teach the public how to place a subject into trance by hypnotic induction.
 Please share this tool in a safe and responsible way.

 This technique is used as part of stage hypnosis.
 I believe that if you are going to use hypnosis that it must be used with discretion.
 You are responsible for the hypnotized person's safety when you have them in a trance state.

-We experience trance states everyday of our lives.
+We experience trance states every day of our lives.
 When you are day-dreaming, in deep thought, or even watching television, you are in a trance.
-When you are going to sleep at night, you are entering a trance.
+When you are going to sleep at night, you are in a trance.
 Trance states are observed in science by brainwave activity.
 These waves change when a person's brain becomes relaxed.
-Trances can be light, or very deep like deep sleep.
+A trance can be light, or very deep like deep sleep.

 Advertisers have used this knowledge forever.
-They get our focus and then they pull us in with key words and authoritative speech that enter the subconscious mind, bypassing our cognitive filters.
+They get our focus and then they pull us in with keywords and authoritative speech that enter the subconscious mind, bypassing our mental filters.
 Even as you read this, your mind is focused on the words you are reading and you are not fully aware of the world around you.
-So trance is a very natural state of mind and doesn't feel strange or different from what you often feel every day.
+So trance is a very natural state of mind and doesn't feel weird or different from what you often feel every day.